Interview: Victoria Rossiter – Editor

 A: Before I began working here I was in higher education.

 Before university I took a year out.
 This was spent in Amsterdam working in a comedy store.
 And by that I don’t mean I was performing – I just did behind the scenes stuff like marketing and promotions.

 Q: Anything new projects wise?

-A: I’m doing a few new things at the moment, one of which is a marketing showreel for Rossiter & Co – browsing through all our videos is amazing, but hard to narrow down to just 2 mins.
+A: I’m doing a few new things at the moment, one of which is a marketing showreel for Studio Rossiter – browsing through all our videos is amazing, but hard to narrow down to just 2 mins.

 I’m also working on a series of web videos for Birmingham Billiards – which is quite exciting as it has Willie Thorne in it.